-A single asterisk [\] placed in the margin indicates that text or a table has been relocated within the International Existing Building Code.
-A double asterisk [\\] placed in the margin indicates that the text or table immediately following it has been relocated there from elsewhere in the International Existing Building Code.

-The following table indicates such relocations in the 2015 edition of the International Existing Building Code.
+A single asterisk [] placed in the margin indicates that text or a table has been relocated within the code.
+A double asterisk [] placed in the margin indicates that the text or table immediately following it has been relocated there from elsewhere in the code.
+The following table indicates such relocations in the 2018 edition of the Seattle Existing Building Code: